Iga Kokubun-ji

-The Iga Kokubun-ji (伊賀国分寺) was a Buddhist temple in located in the Saimyōji neighborhood of the city of Iga, Mie, in the Kansai region of Japan.
+The Iga Kokubun-ji (伊賀国分寺) was a Buddhist temple located in the Saimyōji neighborhood of the city of Iga, Mie Prefecture, in the Kansai region of Japan.
 It was the provincial temple ("kokubunji") of former Iga Province.
 Its location is now an archaeological site, which has been preserved as a National Historic Site since 1923.

 Overview

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.

 The site of the Iga Kokubun-ji is on a plateau with an elevation of 170 meters, southeast of the modern city center of Iga.
-About 200 meters to the east of this site is the trace of another Buddhist temple, the Chōrakuzan temple ruins, which is believed to have originally been the Iga Kokubun-niji, the nunnery associated with the Iga Kokubun-ji.
+About 200 meters to the east of this site is the trace of another Buddhist temple, the Chōrakuzan temple ruins, which is believed to have originally been the Iga Kokubun-niji, the provincial nunnery associated with the Iga Kokubun-ji.